pmichaillat/latex-math/README.md

 ## Software

-The commands were developed, tested, and validated on a Mac with the MacTeX-2023 distribution.
+The commands were developed and validated with TeX Live 2023 on MacOS.

-While the commands should also work on other operating systems and with other LaTeX distributions, compatibility cannot be guaranteed.
-Users on Windows or Linux systems, or those using different LaTeX distributions, may need to make minor adjustments.
-[Please report](https://github.com/pmichaillat/latex-math/issues) any compatibility issues or bugs to help improve cross-platform support.
+Other LaTeX distributions and operating systems may require minor adjustments.
+Please [report any issues](https://github.com/pmichaillat/latex-math/issues) to help improve compatibility

 ## License